OpenNews/srccon/heart-2020.md

 ---

 <div class="page-intro">
-    <p class="big-type">OpenNews invites you to celebrate this community that sustains and supports one another.</p>
+    <p class="big-type">OpenNews invites you to celebrate this&nbsp;community that sustains one another.</p>

     <div class="sub-nav">
         Want to get involved?
 Get in touch!